 Professor Steege finished his B.A. from South Dakota State University in 1995 with a double major in Art and Communications, Studies, and Theatre.
 He completed his M.F.A. in Scene Design in 1998 at the University of Wisconsin - Madison.
-Professor Steege began teaching at Marian in 1998 as the Technical Director and became the Director of Theatre in 2003.
-He teaches all technical and design course as well as produces all Marian theatre productions.
+Professor Steege began teaching at Marian in 1998.
+He teaches all technical and design courses as well as directs the Children's Theatre production.

 He continues to work as a professional freelance scenic designer.
 Past credits include designing for Indianapolis Civic Theatre, the Lilly Theatre at the Children's Museum, Dance Kaleidescope, the Artist's Studio, Children's Theatre Institute, Door Off Broadway Dinner Theatre, St. Croix Valley Repertory Theatre, Madison Repertory Theatre, Madison Savoyards, Inc., Prairie Repertory Theatre and St. Croix Off Broadway Dinner Theatre.

 Recently, Professor Steege has been trying his hand at writing plays for children and has produced five original productions at Marian University including How Zebra Got Her Stripes and Other African Folktales, The Wit of the Leprechaun and Other Tales of Irish Lore, How Fox Fooled Everyone! and Other Latin American Folktales, St. Francis and the Wolf, and When Pigs Fly.